wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 To communicate to peripheral devices over RS232, each pin should be wired to its corresponding pin on the device.

-The RS232 bus can also be used through the `MXP Expansion Port`_.
+The RS232 bus can also be used through the MXP Expansion Port.

 USB
 ^^^